corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 ## Run your tests

-Now simply run your tests from the IDE as you usually would, or from Gradle by running `gradle integrationTest`.
+Run your tests from the IDE as you usually would, or from Gradle by running `gradle integrationTest`.

 ## Re-using the network